SEND

 been and actively encourage this communication.

-Head Teacher – Mrs. Clark – is responsible for:
+Head Teacher – Mrs Snowdon – is responsible for:

 • The day to day management of all aspects of the school including the support for pupils with Special Educational Needs and/or Disabilities.
 She will give responsibility for these pupils to the nursery teacher and early years teacher in the respective rooms, but is still responsible for ensuring that your child’s needs are met.

-She must make sure that the Governing Body is kept up to date with any issues in the school related to SEND Mrs Clark can be contacted by: Telephoning, emailing or visiting the school
+She must make sure that the Governing Body is kept up to date with any issues in the school related to SEND Gail Conway can be contacted by: Telephoning, emailing or visiting the school

 SEND Governor – Mrs. Julie Cliff – responsible for: